influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

-These are followed by table groupings and arrays of tables some of which are essential and some of which enable optional features, such as specific alert handlers and service discovery mechanisms.
+These are followed by table groupings and arrays of tables some of which are essential and some of which enable optional features, such as specific alert handlers and service discovery and data scraping mechanisms.

 #### Essential Tables